-- We could do something about it, to protect ourselves as much as we are able to from the highly damaging effects radiation which keeps leaking and spreading every day.
+- We could do something about it, to protect ourselves, as much as we are able to, from the highly damaging effects radiation which keeps leaking and spreading every day.

-Here are some of the things we could do to help ourselves to reduce effects of radioactive exposure on the body:
+Here are some of the things we could do to help ourselves to reduce the effects of radioactive exposure on the body:

 - Make sure that you know where your fish/ seafood produce is coming from.
 If it comes from the Pacific, I would avoid eating it.

 - Try to avoid unnecessary exposure to the rain.
-Radioactive fallouts tend to be transported in rain water, among other ways.
+Radioactive fallouts tend to be transported in rainwater, among other ways.
 Wear protective clothing if you have to be out in the rain.

 - Sodium bicarbonate helps reduce exposure of the body to uranium.
 You could take half a teaspoonful with water 3 times a day, on an empty stomach, about one hour before meals.
 It would also help reduce body acidity, raise pH, and help improve overall health.

-- Magnesium – promotes absorption of calcium and potassium by the bones, so is a very important component in protection from radiation.
+- Magnesium – promotes the absorption of calcium and potassium by the bones, so is a very important component in protection from radiation.
 Without the presence of magnesium, calcium cannot get absorbed.
 Magnesium is a very important mineral which takes part in over 300 body processes and helps to raise body pH and reduce cellular oxidation.
 It also plays a crucial role in detoxification, being an energy mineral of each cell.
 Without sufficient energy, detoxification cannot happen.